Introduction to the jury

 Evaluation procedure jury session:

-1. Watching the videos of each startup
+1. Brief introduction and joint screening of the pitch videos of each startup

 Scoring questions